-This class will cover internal monitoring and reviewing organs within IOs, their evolution and limitations.
-The main case study on which we will focus concerns review of UN Security Council decisions by judicial and extra-judicial mechanisms.
-The class will also offer an overview and assessment of the potential for the evolution of effective “peer review,” namely the review of one organisation of another.
-We will examine the relative rare cases of such review and explain the factors shaping the willingness to offer such a review.
+This class will cover IOs’ internal oversight and review bodies, how they have developed, and what their limitations are.
+Our main case study concerns judicial and extra-judicial review of the UN Security Council.
+The class will also include an overview and assessment of the potential for effective “peer review” (the review of one organization by another).
+We will examine the relatively rare cases of such review and explore the factors shaping the willingness to provide it.

-Class 16: External Review Mechanisms: The Role Of National Courts
+Class 16: External Review Mechanisms: The Role of National Courts

-This will cover an overview and assessment of the emergence of national courts review of decisions of IOs, including the review of UN Security Council Resolutions.
+This class will include an overview and assessment of the emergence of national-court review of IO decisions, including a review of UN Security Council resolutions.

-Class 17: Retreating from multilateralism?
+Class 17: Retreating from Multilateralism?

-In recent years the world’s two major powers, the US and China, have turned their backs to multilateral international organisations and instead pursued minilateral or bilateral arrangements with third parties.
-What explains these attitudes?
-What does the move away from multilateral institutions portend for international law and for the future of multilateral institutions?
+In recent years, the world’s two major powers, the US and China, have turned their backs on multilateral international organizations and pursued minilateral or bilateral arrangements with third parties.
+What explains this attitude?
+What does the move away from multilateral institutions portend for international law and the future of multilateral institutions?

-Class 18: Global Civil Society And The Rise Of “Infra-National Multilateralism”
+Class 18: Global Civil Society and the Rise of “Infra-National Multilateralism”

-When governments of powerful states desert multilateral institutions, can the void be filled by other types of sub-national public actors, such as municipalities and other local governments, domestic regulators or courts, even commercial corporations, and civil society activists?
-How international law might facilitate cooperation among these actors and promote what may be termed “infra-national multilateralism”?
-In this session we will explore the promise and limits of bottom-up multilateralism in various areas of global regulation.
+When governments of powerful states desert multilateral institutions, can the void be filled by subnational public actors, such as municipalities and other local governments, domestic regulators, or courts, or even private actors such as commercial corporations or civil society activists?
+How might international law facilitate cooperation among these actors and promote what may be termed “infra-national multilateralism”?
+In this session, we will explore the promise and limits of bottom-up multilateralism in various areas of global regulation.

-Class 19: Transnational Corporations as global regulators
+Class 19: Transnational Corporations as Global Regulators

-Transnational corporations such as petroleum or apparel companies set standards in their areas of activity: by their acts and omissions, by general standards that they adopt in response to demands and pressures.
-But despite decades of efforts to determine the liability of such corporations for human rights and environmental abuses in various ways, arguably there has been only modest progress.
-What explains this disappointing reality?
-To what extent is international law part of the problem, making it harder to secure responsibility?
-What are the alternatives to international law in securing accountability for transnational corporations?
+Through their acts and omissions and the general standards they adopt in response to demands and pressure, transnational corporations such as petroleum and apparel companies set standards in their areas of activity.
+Despite decades of efforts to hold such corporations liable for human rights abuses and environmental harm in various ways, it may be argued that only modest progress has been made.
+What explains this disappointing fact?
+To what extent is international law part of the problem, making it harder to assign liability?
+What are the alternatives to international law for holding transnational corporations accountable?

-Class 20: Platform Governance 1: Digital Platforms As Global Law-Makers
+Class 20: Platform Governance 1: Digital Platforms as Global Lawmakers

-Social media, blogging and private chat platforms are engaged in global governance: they make decisions on free expression, privacy and the use of data that affect billions of people in multiple states worldwide.
-The European Union has been active in regulating platforms, and to a certain extent its standards have implications beyond Europe.
-This class will examine governance by and of platform companies, the factors shaping its development, and its implications for democracies, focussing on the challenge of controlling access to services and addressing online harms such as hate speech and disinformation.
+Social media, blogs, and private chat platforms are engaged in global governance: they make decisions on free expression, privacy, and the use of data that affect billions of people in multiple states worldwide.
+The European Union has been active in regulating platforms, and to a certain extent, its standards have implications beyond Europe.
+This class will examine governance by and of platform companies, the factors shaping its development, and its implications for democracies, focusing on the challenge of controlling access to services and addressing online harms such as hate speech and disinformation.

-Class 21: Platform governance 2: Facebook’s “Supreme Court” as a check on democracy
+Class 21: Platform Governance 2: Facebook’s “Supreme Court” as a Check on Democracy

 Facebook’s decision to block President Trump was scrutinized by Facebook’s Oversight Board.
 The Board’s decision was based on Facebook’s Community Standards and on international human rights law.
-Politicians around the world expressed concern that platforms, which have become a key tool for them, would silence elected officials.
-Aside from questions about the implications for internal democratic processes, this decision, as well as subsequent ones, raises several questions about the future private-public regulation of the virtual marketplaces of ideas of the 21st century: International human rights law, after all, is heavily edited by state actors.
+Politicians around the world expressed concern that platforms, which have become a key tool for them, might silence elected officials.
+Besides its implications for internal democratic processes, this decision, as well as subsequent ones, raises several questions about the public-private regulation of the virtual marketplace of ideas in the 21st century.
+After all, international human rights law is heavily edited by state actors.

-Class 22: Global governance through machines
+Class 22: Global Governance Through Machines